The Blue Lotus: Original publication, 1934–35

 In September 1935, Zhang returned to China at his family's request.
 Hergé meanwhile set about preparing the strip for publication in book form through Casterman.
 Proud of this Adventure, he encouraged them to increase the level of marketing and advertising for the work.
 At their advice, he renamed the story from The Adventures of Tintin in the Far East to The Blue Lotus, commenting of this new title: "It is short, it sounds Chinese and it is mysterious".
-At Casterman's prompting, he also inserted a number of coloured plates throughout the work, and devised a new design for the front cover.
+At Casterman's prompting, he also inserted four coloured plates throughout the work, and devised a new design for the front cover.
 The book was finally published in October 1936.
 Hergé was pleased with the product, commenting: "I was just bowled over!
 It is the height of luxury and my first thought was 'It's much too good for children!' ...
 I was far from expecting that".
 He sent a copy to Zhang, who replied to thank him.
 After news of its publication reached China, in 1939 political leader Chiang Kai-shek, who had enjoyed The Blue Lotus, asked his wife Soong Mei-ling to invite Hergé to visit them there, although he was unable to do so due to the impending Second World War.
 He finally took up her offer in 1973, visiting her on the island of Taiwan.

 Second version, 1946

 In the 1940s and 1950s, when Hergé's popularity had increased, he and his team at Studios Hergé redrew many of the original black-and-white Tintin adventures in colour using the ligne claire ("clear line") (Note: Hergé himself did not use the term ligne claire to describe his drawing style.
 Cartoonist Joost Swarte first used the term in 1977.) drawing style he had developed so that they visually fitted in with the new Tintin stories being created.
 The Studios reformatted and coloured The Blue Lotus in 1946.
 Apart from the first four pages, which were completely remade, little was actually changed for the 1946 edition, although many of the backgrounds were embellished.
-Minor alterations included replacing three highland Scotsmen who briefly featured in the story with three Sikhs.
+Minor alterations included replacing the trio of highland Scotsmen who briefly appeared as Dawson's henchmen with three Sikhs.
 The map that appears on the opening page was made smaller, while a reference to Sir Malcolm Campbell was removed.
 The European Palace Hotel was renamed The Continental, while Gibbons' company was also renamed from the Americano-Anglo Chinese Stell [sic] Company Limited to American and Chinese Steel Incorporated, and the drug smuggling ship known as the S.S.
 City of Doodlecastle was renamed the S.S.
 Harika Maru.